AniaaP/Anna_Paliga_Portfolio/README.md

 My portfolio

 <b>About me</b><br/>
 My name is Anna Paliga.
-A few months age I decided to change my career path and to be a software tester.
+A few months ago I decided to change my career path and to be a software tester.
-Tu będzie porządny opis about me i about my experience :)

 <b>My experience</b>
+In my career, I have performed the duties of a software tester.
+On a daily basis, I tested the website of the online store as a user, and then reported errors to programmers and verified them after repair.

 <b>Courses</b><br/>
 Podstawy manualnego testowania oprogramowania (Udemy)<br/>